2017 Manipur Legislative Assembly election: Parties contested

+Campaigning

+Polling

+Voter-verified paper audit trail (VVPAT) machines were used along with Electronic Voting Machines (EVMs) in four assembly constituencies in Manipur.

 Opinion polls

 Results

 Results were declared on 11 March 2017.

 Results by constituency

 Government formation

 On 15 March 2017, N. Biren Singh was sworn as the Chief Minister, having formed a coalition with National People's Party, Naga People's Front and the Lok Janshakti Party.
 This marked the first time that the Bharatiya Janata Party has formed a government in Manipur.
 The Indian National Congress remained the single largest party in the legislature.